Introduction

 from source, you must have a Rust toolchain (Rust v1.80.0+) and cargo installed.

-Run the following command to install the latest nightly version
+Run the following command to install the latest nightly version:

 cargo install --locked --git https://github.com/tingerrr/typst-test

-To install the latest semi stable version run
+To install the latest backport version run:

-cargo install --locked --git https://github.com/tingerrr/typst-test --tag ci-semi-stable
+cargo install --locked --git https://github.com/tingerrr/typst-test --branch backport

 Required Libraries